 Solid Gear – Jacket, Beanie, Boots

-The cold can be unforgiving and comfort is king.
-Make your time more valuable with the right equipment.
-A solid jacket, beanie and boots are critical and are an integral part of any cold weather gear lineup.
+The cold is unforgiving.
+Make your time in the field more valuable and safe, with the right equipment.
+A solid jacket, beanie and boots are critical and are an integral part of any cold weather photographers checklist.

-Continuing on with gear, GLOVES!
 Finding the right pair of gloves will ensure that your photo session will last longer and be more comfortable.
 Those two factors will increase your chances of capturing that new image you’re dying to show off on Instagram.
-Recommendations are for gloves that are screen touch friendly especially if you’re shooting with a smartphone too.
+Photography Gloves for cold weather are ideally touch screen friendly and easy to get on and off.
+Here are some of the Best Cold Weather Photography gloves.

 Bring a Thermos